 Learning Style is important for understanding how information is received.
 While most people receive information using a combination of auditory, visual, and kinesthetic styles, some lean more heavily on one over others.
 As a visual learner navigating through the world of predominantly audio learning, I’ve come to realize that this knowledge is invaluable and can be life-changing.
 Communicating to each student in their preferred learning style is akin to speaking a language that they understand.

-We start with lesson plans, but stay nimble so as to be able adjust how and what we work on.
+We start with lesson plans, but stay nimble to adjust how and what we work on.
 This is how most students exhibit noticeable interest in learning within a few weeks of our working together.
 Grades and test scores provide valuable insight, not as a marker of intelligence, but for understanding a student's engagement and interest in learning.
 As these quantitative measures show evident improvement, other quantitative and qualitative data are also recorded and tracked to ensure measured progress.

 Some of us have brains that are Ferrari engines, with bicycle brakes.
 This is a metaphor for the ADHD brain.
-As someone who was diagnosed with ADHD as an adult, I did not have the proper support as a student and had to build learning systems for myself while working much harder than my peers.
+As someone who was diagnosed with ADHD as an adult, I did not have the proper support as a student and had to build learning systems for myself, while working much harder than my peers.
 This has instilled in me not only immense compassion and patience, but practical tools for neurologically diverse students.
-I'm committed to providing the necessary support and use unconventional teaching methods to support any learning differences.
+I'm committed to providing the necessary support and use varied teaching methods to support any learning differences.

 Fueled by my love of teaching, architectural design, and personal growth through self-awareness and healing, I have spent over 30 years working towards combining these three passions into one.
-Meerkat Academics has evolved over time to embody these three seemingly disparate areas.
+Meerkat Academics has evolved over time to embody these three seemingly disparate practices.

 It brings me joy to be able to share my educational pursuits, work experiences, and personal interests with students, parents, and peers who are aligned in their yearning to know more about themselves and the world they inhabit.